coapjs/node-coap/README.md

 - `proxyUri`: adds the Proxy-Uri option to the request, so if the request is sent to a proxy (or a server with proxy features) the request will be forwarded to the selected URI.
   The expected value is the URI of the target.
 E.g.: 'coap://192.168.5.13:6793'
-- `multicast`: If set to `true`, forces request to be multicast.
+- `multicast`: If set to `true`, it forces request to be multicast.
 Several `response` events will be emitted for each received response.
 It's user's responsibility to set proper multicast `host` parameter in request configuration.
 Default `false`.
-- `multicastTimout`: time to wait for multicast reponses in milliseconds.
+- `multicastTimeout`: time to wait for multicast reponses in milliseconds.
 It is only applicable in case if `multicast` is `true`.
 Default `20000 ms`.

 `coap.request()` returns an instance of <a